zhangjinde/sendfiled/doc/mainpage.md

   transfer IDs.
 (See sfd_cancel().)

-* The server currently only accepts requests from client processes with effective UIDs matching its own, which is obviously be sub-optimal for many kinds of deployments.
+* The server currently only accepts requests from client processes with effective UIDs matching its own, which is obviously sub-optimal for many kinds of deployments.

 * Write more tests